aprilschen/aprilschen/README.md

 <br/>

 Thanks for visiting my Github!
 I'm a freelance full-stack developer, programming teacher, and part time Computer Science major at De Anza College.
 I'm broadly interested in algorithms, web design, and full-stack applications.
-I also happen to own two Shibas. you can check them out [here!](https://www.instagram.com/alanspups/)
+I also happen to own two (very cute) Shibas.
+You can check them out [here!](https://www.instagram.com/alanspups/)

 I'm looking for work as a full-time developer.
 Feel free to reach out!
 📫 aprilschen6@gmail.com